lotrando/fugis-gentoo-installer/README.md

 ### Positives of the Script
 - **Installation type:**
-possibility to choose installation type, Classic clear Gentoo linux or Gentoo Linux as Webserver and finally as Hyprland Desktop.
+possibility to choose installation type, 1.Clear Gentoo linux or 2.Gentoo Linux as Webserver, 3.Gentoo Linux as Hyprland desktop and finally 4.Gentoo Linux as Hyprland Desktop for Webdevelopment.

 - **Interactive Setup:**
   Guides the user step-by-step through all key installation choices (disk, user, network, kernel, locale, etc.), making it very beginner-friendly.